rwinslow/resolve/README.md

 - Exciting moments often come from just scraping by or lucky rolls.
 - Failure should have choices.
 - When the end is coming, players should be able to see it in the distance.
-- Riding a death spiral should be a choice between costs.
+- Players should have choices on how to ride a death spiral.
 - Rolling high feels really good.
 - Rolling a handful of dice feels really good.
 - Waiting for everyone at the table to roll to attempt something isn't fun.